maxcwolf/github-search/README.md

 - Mock Service Worker is unable to intercept the storybook endpoints.
 As such, many states that should be represented in stories have not been created.
 I have opened an issue with MSW and will fix this as soon as possible.
 - CodeGen is generating very weak types for the `GetRepos` query, as well as not generating individual types for the returned object properties.
+- Tests and valuable story states are lacking a bit.
+Once MSW is correctly intecepting queries, this will be easy to rectify.